luketych/Dev_Playground--opencode-agent_management--pm/reports/2025_12_29-current_state.md

 node perimembrane/membrane/viscera/scripts/e2e_agent_link/teardown.mjs
 ```

+## Symlink Status (Future Milestone)
+The `.opencode/cwd` symlink is **not created yet**.
+That behavior is Milestone 4 (Linking Logic) and will be implemented later.
+Current flows stop after selection and do not write any symlink.

 ## Local Workspace State
 - Root folder contains only: `code/`, `pm/`, `.opencode/`.
 - PM repo clean and up to date with origin.